Summary of Important Information for BROVANA

 - changes in laboratory blood levels, including high levels of blood sugar (hyperglycemia) and low levels of potassium (hypokalemia)

-If you have these side effects, stop taking BROVANA and call your healthcare provider or get emergency medical treatment right away before taking another dose.
+If you have any of these side effects, stop using BROVANA and call your healthcare provider or get emergency medical treatment right away before taking another dose.

 What should I tell my healthcare provider before using BROVANA?